Batman and Hindu-Muslim Dialogue

 “Don’t be silly.
 Of course, you know the answer to that.
 It is impossible for a human to know what it is like to be a bat.”

 “Really?
-I thought now that we were able to speak among each other, we would no longer have that barrier.”
+I thought now that we were able to speak to each other we would no longer face that barrier.”

-“It’s not so simple.
+“It’s not quite so simple.
 Of course, that 1974 paper by Thomas Nagel marked a milestone in consciousness studies.
-In fact, credit where it is due, it was one of our bat cousins who inspired him when they used to frequent his home at the time.”
+In fact, credit where it is due, it was a bat cousin of ours who inspired him when they used to frequent his home at the time.”

 “Whoa!
 Really?”